- 1820 Establishment of the Singapore Police Force 1820 - 1826

 - 2001 Developing new capabilities for a new era 2001 - Present

 Policing in Singapore can trace its origins to soon after Sir Stamford Raffles established a trading post in Singapore.
 Recognising the need for law and order in the booming immigrant town, Major-General William Farquhar, the first British Resident of colonial Singapore, established the police department in 1820.
-He appointed his son-in-law, Francis James Bernard as the Police Assistant leading a 12-man team including a writer, jailor, jemadar (sergeant), and eight peada (constables) to enforce law and order in the fledgling settlement.
-The first police office was built near the Singapore River in December 1820.
+He appointed his son-in-law, Francis James Bernard as the Police Assistant.
+The Force comprised 12 men including the Police Assistant, a writer, jailor, jemadar (sergeant), and eight peada (constables) to enforce law and order in the fledgling settlement.

 © Charles Dyce, The River from Monkey Bridge. c.
 1847 , Singapore: A Pictorial History, 1819 – 2000 by Gretchen Liu, Editions Didier Millet Pte Ltd, p.
 30.